ankur-gupta/ankur-gupta.github.io/_posts/2015-12-13-install-xml2-r-package-on-macos.md

 R CMD INSTALL --configure-vars='INCLUDE_DIR=/usr/include LIB_DIR=/usr/lib' .
 ```

 The above locations for `INCLUDE_DIR` and `LIB_DIR` correspond to the default MacOS locations but you may need to modify these.
 You can find out these locations using the tips provided in footnotes[^2].
 This should successfully install `xml2` package.
+This form of solution works correctly for other packages as well, albeit with some modifications[^3].

 #### Footnotes